 Pay respects to the site’s code of ethics, also known as “Reddiquette.”
 Remaining civil, and only leaving constructive criticism will eliminate the chances of getting downvotes.

-Redditors love reading through well-prepared posts and valid point of views.
-Even if users do not appreciate the time put into these posts right away, they will definitely realise the credibility of the user.
+Redditors love reading through well-prepared posts and valid points of view.
+Even if users do not appreciate the time put into these posts right away, they will definitely recognise the credibility of the user.

-Every user on any social media receives a couple of destructive comments every once in awhile, Reddit’s no exception to that rule.
+Every user on any social media platform receives a couple of destructive comments every once in awhile – Reddit isno exception to that rule.
 The best way to approach this kind of feedback is to ignore it.
 Getting into arguments, even with a valid response, will only cause trouble.
 Plus, it’s likely to receive downvotes from other users.

 As advised by WikiHow, users should take advantage of karma bombs.
 Posting a reply on a potentially “hit” comment will likely result in massive karma explosion on that reply – due to its proximity to the top comment.
 This little trick is also valid on Facebook, Twitter, and Instagram.

 It goes to show how proximity can improve exposure if used correctly.
-It’s needless to note that one should be mindful about the comment he or she chooses to reply to as this tactic could backfire just as easy as it can work.
+One should be mindful about the comment he or she chooses to reply to as this tactic could backfire just as easy as it can work.

 Reddit Social Media Marketing: Is It Free?